ssd-tutorials/export-mysql-csv/README.md

-# export-mysql-csv
+# Export MySQL table as CSV with PHP
-Exercise files for the course Export MySQL table as CSV with PHP
+Exercise files for the course **Export MySQL table as CSV with PHP**